dillbyrne/es-cec-input/README.md

 # Testing before autostart

-**Note: It was developed and tested on a pi3 with Retropie 4.4.12 with kodi 18.2 installed in the ports section of retropie**
+**Note: It was tested on a pi3 with Retropie 4.4.12 with kodi 18.2 installed in the ports section of retropie**

 To make sure it will work you should run the script as a non root user.

-First download the code and make the script executable (assuming your in the same directory as the file)
+First download the code and make the script executable (assuming you are in the same directory as the file)
 ```
 wget https://raw.githubusercontent.com/MacGyverr/es-cec-input/master/es-cec-input.py
 sudo chmod ugo+rwx es-cec-input.py